-- Psychological Problems Associated with Chemotherap
+Psychological Problems Associated with Chemotherap

-This Chemotherapy Nurse Training CPD course is endorsed by the UK Oncology Nursing Society (UKONS).
+This Chemotherapy Nurse Training CPD course is exhibited on the UK Oncology Nursing Society (UKONS) website.

 “Doing the e-learning module via Newcastle University enabled me to work full time, plan my study around work commitments and yet still have a good work/life balance.
 I would thoroughly recommend it.”
 Graduate

 “No lectures!
 A modern learning experience with up-to-date material and access to experienced practitioners.”
 Emily, Haematology Nurse Specialist, Hexham General Hospital

 Find out about the requirements for this course.

 To apply for this course you must be working with the UK Health Service.
 You should have undergraduate degree in a relevant health-related subject eg BSc Nursing.
 However, we’ll also consider applications on an individual basis and you may be given credit for your knowledge and experience.